 Lichfield City Council

-The Town Clerk is the Chief Officer of the Council and is the principal advisor to the Council, and responsible for carrying out the policies and instructions of the Council.
+The Town Clerk is the Chief Officer of the Council, the principal advisor to the Council, and responsible for carrying out the policies and instructions of the Council.
 The Town Clerk is the Council’s “Proper Officer” which is a title used in statute referring to the appropriate officer for the relevant function.
 In respect of financial matters, the proper officer is known as the Responsible Financial Officer.
 The Town Clerk is accountable to the Council for the effective control and management of all staffing and other resources.